la3679/la3679/README.md

   </a>
 </p>

-I’m a **Software Engineer** and **M.S. graduate from RIT** who enjoys building scalable, reliable systems across backend services, cloud platforms, and modern web applications.[file:21][file:20] Most of my work sits at the intersection of **Java/Spring microservices, AI/ML‑driven features, and cloud‑native architectures** to solve real-world problems end to end.[file:21][file:20]
+I’m a **Software Engineer** and **M.S. graduate from RIT** who enjoys building scalable, reliable systems across backend services, cloud platforms, and modern web applications.
+Most of my work sits at the intersection of **Java/Spring microservices, AI/ML‑driven features, and cloud‑native architectures** to solve real-world problems end to end.

 ---